taosdata/TDengine/docs/zh/14-reference/06-taosdump.md

   -W, --rename=RENAME-LIST   Rename database name with new name during
                              importing data.
 RENAME-LIST:
                              "db1=newDB1|db2=newDB2" means rename db1 to newDB1
-                             and rename db2 to newDB2
+                             and rename db2 to newDB2 (Version 2.5.4)

 Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.